IlIllII/collecobrary/README.md

 ![collecobrary_node_hover_and_dblclick](https://user-images.githubusercontent.com/78166995/134691867-8195d604-d28e-43b7-8476-bb21f9ce4f39.PNG)

-These features are alright, but there are still some improvements I can make for v3.
+These features are alright, but there are still some tweaks I am thinking about.
 These include:

 - Displaying course titles when cursor is in the neighborhood of a course rather than directly on hover.
 This would allow users to more quickly explore the graph.
 - Somehow highlight starting courses, perhaps by bolding their outlines or making the edges of the graph thicker.
 This would help visualize the flow of the graph.
 Since it is acyclic, there is a definite direction that is hard to grasp in the current design.